 Sicilian Eggplant Caponata

-Eggplants were introduced to the island of Sicily by the Arabs in the Middle Ages and since then, this bulbous fruit has become a fixture in the island’s cookery.
-As Mary Taylor Simeti, author of Sicilian Food states, any discussion of the myriad Sicilian recipes including melanzane (the Italian word for eggplants) should begin with the sublime appetiser caponata.
+Eggplants — melanzane in Italian — were introduced to Sicily by the Arabs in the Middle Ages.
+Since then, this bulbous fruit has become a fixture in the island’s cookery.
+Acoording to Mary Taylor Simeti, author of Sicilian Food, any discussion of the myriad Sicilian recipes that use melanzane should begin with the sublime appetizer caponata.
 This dish, essentially a relish with an agrodolce (‘sweet-sour’) twist, consists of the following base ingredients: eggplant, onion, tomato sauce, celery, vinegar, capers, olives, basil, sugar and salt.
-There are, however, many variations on this base all over the Sicilian isle which include the addition of capsicums, pine nuts, raisins, potatoes, zucchinis, carrots, cinnamon, tuna roe, swordfish and even lobster.
+There are, however, many variations all over the Sicilian isle which include the addition of capsicums, pine nuts, raisins, potatoes, zucchinis, carrots, cinnamon, tuna roe, swordfish and even lobster.

 The origins of this caponata are shrouded in mystery.
 Some people contend that the dish’s name derives from the word capone, a Sicilian word meaning dolphinfish, and that it was originally an aristocratic fish-based preparation.
-The peasantry who couldn’t afford fish bulked up their version with chunks of the humbler and readily available eggplant instead.
-Others argue that caponata derives from caupone, the name for sailors’ taverns and that its origins are as seagoing fare.
-There may be some basis in fact to the latter theory as the presence of salt and vinegar helps it to keep well for long periods.
-In fact, to this day, it is common in many Sicilian households to prepare large amounts of caponata in summer and preserve it in jars so it can be enjoyed year round.
+Those who couldn’t afford fish bulked up their version with chunks of the humbler and readily available eggplant instead.
+Others argue that caponata derives from caupone, the name for sailors’ taverns, and that it was originally seagoing fare.
+There may be some basis, in fact, to the latter theory, since the presence of salt and vinegar stretches out caponata's shelf life.
+In fact, to this day, it is common in many Sicilian households to prepare large amounts of caponata in summer and preserve it in jars to enjoy year-round.

 The recipe below is based on the city of Palermo’s interpretation of this dish, which also includes pine nuts and sultanas.
-For best results, planning ahead is advised.
+For best results, plan ahead.
 You’ll need to set aside an hour to purge the eggplants and about 40-50 minutes for frying the eggplants and simmering these with the rest of the ingredients.
-After that, leave your caponata to rest for several hours (or better yet, overnight) to best appreciate that meltingly sweet yet tangy combination we are sure you will love.
+After that, leave your caponata to rest for several hours (or better yet, overnight) to best appreciate that meltingly sweet yet tangy combination.

 Heat olive oil in a large frying pan.
 Fry the eggplant chunks.
 Take care not to overcrowd the pan.
 With the amount indicated in this recipe, fry a third of the chunks at a time.
 When the chunks are crisp and golden brown, remove from the pan with a slotted spoon and transfer to a plate lined with absorbent paper towels.

-Fry the onion slices until they are translucent in colour.
+Fry the onion slices until translucent.
 Add the celery chunks, the green olives and the tomato passata and simmer covered on low to medium heat for 10 minutes.

 At this point, add the capers, the fried eggplant, the pine nuts, the sultanas, the vinegar and the sugar.
-Stir ingredients so they are well-combined, taste for and add salt.
+Stir ingredients so they are well-combined, taste and add salt as needed.
 If using salt-packed capers, you probably will not need much.
 Leave to simmer uncovered on low-medium heat for 20 minutes or until excess liquid has reduced.